Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 const bearerStrategy = new passportAzureAd.BearerStrategy(options, (token, done) => {
     /**
      * Below you can do extended token validation and check for additional claims, such as:
-     * - check if the caller's tenant is in the allowed tenants list via the 'tid' claim (for multi-tenant applications)
      * - check if the delegated permissions in the 'scp' are the same as the ones declared in the application registration.
      *
      * Bear in mind that you can do any of the above checks within the individual routes and/or controllers as well.